TRaSH-Guides/Guides/docs/Downloaders/SABnzbd/scripts/index.md

 - You've created folder called `scripts` in the root directory of SABnzbd
 - You've set the `scripts` folder inside the SABnzbd settings under `Folder > User Folders > Scripts Folder`. ([More Infos](https://sabnzbd.org/wiki/configuration/4.3/folders))
 - Your script got sufficient rights to execute. ([More Infos](https://sabnzbd.org/wiki/configuration/4.5/scripts/post-processing-scripts))
-- You've checked the installation location for Python 3 using `which python3` to replace the path at the start of the script.
+- You've checked the installation location for Python 3 using `which python3` in the container using `docker exec sabnzbd which python3` for example.
+  - The `#!/usr/bin/python3` shebang line at the start of the script must be replaced with the correct path.

 ## Clean